-- a) All Council, Committee of the Whole, Council Public Planning, Site Plan Review Committee and Committee of Adjustment Meetings may be audio and/or visually recorded, broadcast and/or streamed publically by the Town, with the exception of proceedings closed to the public provided for in Section 9 of this Procedure By-law. - b) Attendees using their own recording, broadcasting and/or streaming devices are encouraged to inform the Clerk or Recording Secretary to ensure attendees at the Meeting are notified through the Chair.
+- a) All Council, Committee of the Whole, Council Public Planning, and Site Plan Review Committee Meetings may be audio and/or visually recorded, broadcast and/or streamed publically by the Town, with the exception of proceedings closed to the public provided for in Section 18 of this Procedure By-law. - b) Attendees using their own recording, broadcasting and/or streaming devices are encouraged to inform the Clerk or Recording Secretary to ensure attendees at the Meeting are notified through the Chair.